 Learning Objectives

+Taxation is a very important issue for managers, businesses, organizations, governments, stakeholders, and society as a whole.
+Taxation also affects the size, location, organizational style (centralized versus decentralized), and form of businesses and organizations.

+To successfully operate in a business environment, students must learn how businesses are taxed internationally and how to avoid the challenges of double taxation.

-Taxation is a very important issue for managers, business organizations, governments, society, and other stakeholders.
-Taxation also affects the size, location, organization style (centralized vs. decentralized) and forms of business organizations.
-This course provides a comprehensive and nuanced perspective of international taxation both of theory and practice.
-The students will learn fundamental concepts and terms such as residence, source, double taxation, taxation relief, double tax treaties, active and passive sources of income.
+This course provides a comprehensive and distinct perspective of international taxation, both in theory and practice.
+Students will learn fundamental concepts and terms, such as residence, source, double taxation, taxation relief, double tax treaties, and active and passive sources of income.

-To successfully operate in a business environment, students should also learn how businesses are internationally taxed and how to avoid the challenges of double taxation.
-The emphasis of this course is on direct taxation of income and corporation tax of multinational companies.
-This course aims to equip the knowledge of students to navigate the current challenging international tax landscape by getting a deeper understanding of difficulties in international tax coordination, tax issues in the age of digital economies, tax treaties and dispute resolution mechanisms.
+The emphasis of this course is on direct taxation of income and corporate tax of multinational companies.
+The course aims to equip students with the necessary knowledge to navigate the current challenging international tax landscape by providing a deep understanding of difficulties in international tax coordination, tax issues in the age of digital economies, tax treaties and dispute resolution mechanisms.

-Students will learn to develop an in-depth understanding of both theory and practical aspects of international taxation, understand the types of taxes, how individuals and businesses are taxed and norms of international business taxation, demonstrate strong expertise in various double tax treaties how cross-border business activities are taxed and understand tax evasion and avoidance of double taxation, learn about institutional tax planning and management such as rules of anti-avoidance, different tools of transfer pricing and controlled foreign company regimes, understand tax competition, role of tax havens and BEPS measures from a globalization perspective, identify and evaluate critically the challenges of international taxation such as lack of international tax coordination, tax issues in the age of digital economies, tax treaties and dispute resolution mechanisms.
+Students will develop an in-depth understanding of both the practical aspects of international taxation and the theory behind it.
+They will distinguish between different types of tax, learn how individuals and businesses are taxed as well as the norms of international business taxation.
+In addition, students will gain expertise in various double taxation treaties, learn how cross-border business activities are taxed, and understand tax evasion and avoidance of double taxation.

+Covered in the course will be institutional tax planning and management, rules of anti-avoidance, different tools of transfer pricing and controlled foreign company regimes, tax competition, the role of tax havens, and base erosion and profit shifting strategies (BEPS) from a globalization perspective.
+Students will also learn how to identify and critically evaluate the challenges of international taxation including the lack of international tax coordination, tax issues in the age of digital economies, tax treaties, and dispute resolution mechanisms.

 Unit 1 – Introduction